 What is mental health?

-Mental health is the combination of psychological and emotional well-being and the presence of mental health disorder(s).
+Mental health is the state of well-being of your mind.
+It’s how you feel emotionally, how you think, or how you cope with life’s challenges.
 It’s an essential dimension of your overall health, enabling you to fulfill yourself, overcome life’s normal stresses, and carry out your work and daily activities.

 Can my mental health vary over time?